dayton-outar/shillings/docs/EXPERIENCE/performance/UNDERSTANDING.WEB.PERFORMANCE.md

 - Menu path: `View > Developer > Developer Tools`

 Open the `Network` tab and use the throttling menu near the top of the panel.
 Select the `Regular 3G` profile to simulate a slower mobile network.

-> [!figure]
-> Figure 1.6 placeholder: Chrome Developer Tools screenshot from the source PDF.
->
-> The Network tab and throttling menu in Chrome Developer Tools.

-> [!note]
-> After testing, switch throttling back to `No throttling`.
-While Developer Tools is open, the selected throttling profile affects browsing.

 ## Auditing The Client's Website